cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/Docker.md

 differences between Docker and Traditional Virtualization.
 - The **traditional Virtual Machine technology** :
-  - <font color=red> virtualize a set of hardwares to </font>
+  - <font color=OrangeRed> virtualize a set of hardwares to </font>
     - run a complete operation system
     - and run the required application process on the system.
-    - <font color=red> runs a full-blown “guest” operating system </font> with virtual access to host resources through a hypervisor.
+    - <font color=OrangeRed> runs a full-blown “guest” operating system </font> with virtual access to host resources through a hypervisor.
     - VMs incur a lot of overhead beyond what is being consumed by your application logic.

 - **Container/Docker**
-  - The application process in the container <font color=red> runs directly on the host kernel </font>
+  - The application process in the container <font color=OrangeRed> runs directly on the host kernel </font>
   - the container does not have its own Kernel and hardware virtualiztion.
   - Therefore much lighter than traditional virtual machines.